sjanhunen/dokimazo/papers/in-his-name-the-father-and-the-son.md

 For any works to be truly done "in His name", the authority and power behind works must always be

-1. Given by God
+1. Relationship - TBD
-2. Exercised by faith
+2. Faith - TBD
-3. In His will
+3. Purpose - His will

 As a faithful Son of His Father, Christ fulfills all three of these in His life.
 It is the complete and utter faithfulness of Christ to the Word and Will of the Father that makes the exaltation of Christ possible that Paul writes about.